Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Simulation results

-In \Cref{SP1_2_3}, we report the true stationary density $f_{Y_\infty}$ \eqref{InvGamma} (grey solid lines) and the densities $\hat{f}_{{Y}_\infty}$, estimated from $n=10^7$ simulated values of $Y(100)$, using the different numerical schemes.
+In Figure \ref{SP1_2_3}, we report the true stationary density $f_{Y_\infty}$ \eqref{InvGamma} (grey solid lines) and the densities $\hat{f}_{{Y}_\infty}$, estimated from $n=10^7$ simulated values of $Y(100)$, for $\mu=1$, $\tau=5$, $\sigma=0.55$ and $Y_0=10$, using the different schemes.
 The densities are calculated with a kernel density estimator, i.e.,

 where the bandwidth $h$ is a smoothing parameter and $\mathcal{K}$ is a kernel function (here Gaussian).
-If $\Delta=0.5$ (left panel), the Strang splitting schemes accurately preserve the stationary density, while the other schemes yield estimates that deviate from the true density.
-This discrepancy increases as $\Delta$ increases (right panel), while the Strang schemes still yield satisfactory estimations.
-Hence, the Strang schemes do not only provide better estimations of the conditional and asymptotic moments (except for the asymptotic mean of the Euler-Maruyama and Milstein schemes if the condition $|1-\Delta/\tau|<1$ is satisfied), but also preserve the shape of the stationary density more accurately than the other numerical methods as $\Delta$ increases.
+If $\Delta=0.5$ (left panels), the Strang and ODE schemes (bottom left panel) accurately preserve the stationary density, while the other schemes (top left panel) yield estimates that deviate from the true density.
+This discrepancy increases as $\Delta$ increases (top right panel), while the Strang and ODE schemes (bottom right panel) still yield satisfactory estimates.

 To quantify the distance between the true and the estimated densities under the considered numerical schemes for different time steps, we consider their Kullback-Leibler (KL) divergences given by